By Ron Nicholas, Head of Service Operations

 Ungrounded systems had the perception that they would provide better service continuity through the first ground fault and there is some data to support this conclusion.
 Unfortunately, transient system overvoltage can also result from restrikes to ground in this configuration.
 Because of the downsides, neither method could provide the ideal protection and service continuity for all possible circumstances.

-This “to ground or not to ground” debate has been replaced over the years by other alternative methods available to the system designer that can provide better overall protection and service continuity.
-These other methods will be covered in this discussion.
+Other alternative methods available to the system designer have replaced this “to ground or not to ground” debate over the years, providing better overall protection and service continuity.
+These other methods we will cover in this discussion.

 It is important to start with a definition of solid grounding.